tyu008/agisdk/README.md

 ## Creating Custom Agents

-You can create your own agent by extending the Agent class:
+You can create your own custom agent by extending the Agent class:

 ```python
 import dataclasses